Udzu/pudzu/README.md

 Various Python 3 utility functions, mostly geared towards dataviz and used to create the data visualisations in this [flickr account](https://www.flickr.com/photos/zarfo/albums).
 Most have been posted to reddit at some point by [/u/Udzu](https://www.reddit.com/user/Udzu/).

-The modules aren't properly packaged up or pip-able (yet) but are reasonably simple, generic and docstringed.
-They are not optimised for speed or tested for resilience.
+The modules aren't properly tested or packaged up (yet) but are reasonably simple, generic and docstringed.
+They are not optimised for speed or resilience.
 They are targeted at for-fun, interactive work.

 ## Modules